Born and raised in Ottawa, Matthew Luloff has always felt strongly about service to community and country.

 After leaving the Canadian Forces, Matthew graduated from The Arthur Kroeger College of Public Affairs at Carleton University with a Bachelor of Public Affairs and Policy Management.
 He has worked as an advisor to several members of parliament and federal cabinet ministers.

 As a strong mental health advocate, Matthew produces and co-hosts Veteran X, a podcast for veterans and first responders transitioning to civilian life.

 Passionate about local arts and culture, Matthew has fronted the award-winning local band Hearts & Mines and continues to write, record and perform music.

-He lives in Orléans with his wife Laura and their two dogs, Norman and Elliot.
+He lives in Orléans with his wife Laura, their daughter Elizabeth and their two dogs, Norman and Elliot.